If someone is showing signs of a cocaine overdose, seek professional help and call 911 immediately.

 - Itchiness

 If you are with someone who is overdosing on cocaine, do your best to stay calm.
-It is normal to feel scared, but you will need to remain calm to help the person out.
+It’s normal to feel scared, but you will need to remain calm to help the person out.
 The first thing to do if a person is overdosing on cocaine is to dial 911.
 Currently, there are no medications that prevent cocaine overdose, but medical professionals will know what to do.

 Stay on the phone with the 911 operator until someone comes to help, and do what the 911 operator says.
 You’ll want to turn the person on their side if they are having a seizure or throwing up.
 This will keep their airways clear.
 Remove immediate dangers as well.
 Remove sharp objects or heavy objects from high places that could hurt the victim.
 Remember that cocaine overdose is serious and can happen to anyone consuming the drug.